SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures.md

 ### Single DMA setups

 We recommend running DataMiner, Cassandra, and Elasticsearch/OpenSearch on **dedicated machines**, or using **managed services from a cloud provider**.
 At present, we support the Amazon Keyspaces Service and Amazon OpenSearch Service.
-DataMiner currently still needs to run on premises, but we intend to soon make it possible to deploy a DataMiner node as a service.
+We intend to soon make it possible to deploy a DataMiner node as a service as well.

 An on-premises **Elasticsearch** cluster should consist of **at least 3 nodes**, running on **Windows or Linux** machines.
 While it is possible to use one single Elasticsearch node, this means you will miss out on the replication features.
 An **OpenSearch** cluster is similar but only supports **Linux**.